Rice Bowls with Spicy Curry Sauce

 2 t. each of curry powder, onion powder, turmeric, chili powder, and cayenne

-- Blend all the ingredients in a food processor or blender until smooth.
+- Blend all the ingredients in a or blender until smooth.
 Add more water, if needed, to achieve the desired consistency.

 - Serve the sauce over rice bowls, steamed vegetables, scrambled eggs, or anything else your heart desires.
 Leftovers may be refrigerated or frozen.